-This applet should be activated for V1 & V2 Markets according to roll-out activities for each Market (e.g.: IE, KZ).
+This applet should be activated for V1(IT, ES; CZ, SK, HU) and V2/V3(IE,KZ and cluster, RU) Markets according to roll-out activities for each Market.
 This could be managed according to either a new Market setting or according to the defined approach for the rest of the Markets.
 It should be possible to change this setup at any point of time.

 Nice to have.
 The Markets should be able to tailor each section in order to show / visualize only those attributes that are relevant according to their process definition.
 For instance, that through applet composer we could have the possibility to define the section on top of list of attributes.